flasheye-lovisa/flasheye-lovisa.github.io/lovisas_docsify_guide.md

-# A lousy guide to how I failed - and solved, docsify
+# A guide to launch your own docsify-page

 ## Installation

-Installing `docsify-cli` helps locally launch the site, good for previewing:
+Install `docsify-cli` through your desired terminal, this helps locally launch the site, good for previewing:
 ```bash
 npm i docsify-cli -g
 ```

 Then, create a github-pages where you want your website to be.
 I followed [this](https://docs.github.com/en/pages/quickstart) guide and stopped at step 3 (included).
-I still don't know how to actually launch an existing page, only locally.
+I still don not know how to actually launch an existing page, only locally.

 If you do not have `npm` installed, you can do it [here](https://nodejs.org/en/download/).
 To confirm the installation of both Node and NPM:
 ```bash